yoginderbagga/90DaysOfDevOps/2026/day-40/github-actions-workflow.md

    2. Print ``Hello from the GitHub Actions World"

 Now you can push the code and visit the **Actions** tab on Github to identify it running.

+## Task 3: Understand what happens inside the Workflow

+Observe the workflow file and write on your word what each of the component does:

+- ``on:``
+- ``jobs:``
+- ``runs-on:``
+- ``steps:``
+- ``uses:``
+- ``run:``
+- ``name:``

+## Task 4: Continue Adding More Steps

+In existing ``hello.yml`` file, continue to add more steps and modify the workflows.

+1. Print the date and time
+2. Print the name of the branch that has triggered the run
+3. List the files in repository
+4. Print the runner's operating system

+Now push this again and observe the running pipeline

+## Task 5: Destory the Pipeline On Purpose

+1. Add a steps which execute a command to **fail** (for example: ``exit 1`` or any thing mispelled)
+2. Push the change to this pipeline and observe in Actions tab
+3. Fix the pipeline and push again

+What did you observe with the failed pipeline?
+How did you find and read the error message in pipeline?
+Write in your own words.